IU-led fund invests in smartphone app for new music discovery and battery part supplier targeting the electric vehicle market

 “The members of the Shoebox Fund and mentors like (Shoemaker Innovation Center Executive Director) Travis Brown and (Shoebox Client Manager) Joe Rahaim, among others, have been incredibly helpful in walking me through ideas, scenarios and generally understanding what to prioritize in terms of next steps,” said Rouffiac.
 “This mentorship has also allowed us as a company to find new resources, funding opportunities and research collaborations that we otherwise wouldn’t have known about.”

 Rouffiac said that Natrion is on track to close a $1.25 million seed round by the end of the year.
-This year, the company has also received small business research grants from the U.S. Air Force and U.S. Navy, and it is completing pilot projects with IM3NY, Renault and Hyundai that are expected to lead to factory pilots with General Motors, Ford and 24M.
+This year, the company has also received small business research grants from the U.S. Air Force and U.S. Navy, as well as completing pilot projects with large manufacturers in anticipation of establishing long-term strategic partnerships.

 “The Shoebox Fund was created in partnership with IU Ventures to support student entrepreneurs at Indiana University as they work to launch their product,” said Travis J. Brown, senior executive assistant dean of innovation, entrepreneurship and commercialization and director of the Shoemaker Innovation Center and Innovation and Entrepreneurship Program at the Luddy School.
 “HotDrop and Natrion are a reflection of the thriving entrepreneurial ecosystem we have built at IU, including the Shoebox, which is the increasingly popular incubation program provided through the Shoemaker Innovation Center.
 I’m confident that both teams are poised for success, and these investments ensure that we will be positioned to support the development of their startup beyond their time as students.”